-5.1 Minister's Stipend (refer Example 10)
+5.1 Minister's Stipend

 In 2004 the Synod requested that all congregations and presbyteries make use of the Centralised Stipend Payroll Service (CSPS) for the payment of ministers.
 This service can provide for the payment of minister, supply minister, lay preachers, visiting preachers, pastors and other staff, and administers the Minister's Benefit Account.
 It includes: